or

 mcp-hangar status --details

-# Single provider details
+# Single mcp_server details

 mcp-hangar status github